 i have waist length dyed black hair. its still full and thick, even at the bottom. i use tons of conditioner and apart from doing it black am very good to it, so the dye has not affected me negatively. if anything i would say i enjoy having it this way immensely, so for me its worth it.

 perhaps if you aren’t sure of the permanence of the dye job, just go with non-permanent stuff..posted about 4 years ago

 are there any suggestions for a good at home hair dye kit?

-and is it better to get it done at a salon or do it yourself?posted almost 4 years ago
+and is it better to get it done at a salon or do it yourself?posted about 4 years ago

 all i have to say is DON’T bleach.